Land value tax: Australia

-Land taxes in Australia are levied by the states.
+The states levy land taxes in Australia.
 The exemption thresholds vary, as do tax rates and other rules.

-In New South Wales, the state land tax exempts farmland and principal residences and there is a tax threshold.
+In New South Wales, the state land tax exempts farmland and principal residences, and there is a tax threshold.
 Determination of land value for tax purposes is the responsibility of the Valuer-General.
 In Victoria, the land tax threshold is ±50000 on the total value of all Victorian property owned by a person on 31 December of each year and taxed at a progressive rate.
-The principal residence, primary production land and land used by a charity are exempt from land tax.
+The principal residence, primary production land, and land used by a charity are exempt from land tax.
 In Tasmania the threshold is ±25000 and the audit date is 1 July.
 Between ±25000 and ±350000 the tax rate is 0.55% and over ±350000 it is 1.5%.
 In Queensland, the threshold for individuals is ±600000 and ±350000 for other entities, and the audit date is 30 June.
 In South Australia the threshold is ±332000 and taxed at a progressive rate, the audit date is 30 June.

 By revenue, property taxes represent 4.5% of total taxation in Australia.
 A government report in 1986 for Brisbane, Queensland advocated an LVT.

-The Henry Tax Review of 2010 commissioned by the federal government recommended that state governments replace stamp duty with LVT.
-The review proposed multiple marginal rates and that most agricultural land would be in the lowest band with a rate of zero.
-The Australian Capital Territory moved to adopt this system and planned to reduce stamp duty by 5% and raise land tax by 5% for each of twenty years.
+The Henry Tax Review of 2010, commissioned by the federal government, recommended that state governments replace stamp duty with LVT.
+The review proposed multiple marginal rates and stated that most agricultural land would fall in the lowest band at a rate of zero.
+The Australian Capital Territory moved to adopt this system and planned to reduce stamp duty by 5% and raise land tax by 5% for each of the next twenty years.

 Belgium

-Bernard Clerfayt called for the overhaul of the property tax in the Brussels region, with a higher tax for land values than for buildings.
+Bernard Clerfayt called for an overhaul of the property tax in the Brussels region, with a higher tax on land values than on buildings.